alexptrw/Stock-Market-ELT/README.md

 # 📊 Stock-Market-ELT

-This project is a hands-on implementation of an ELT (Extract, Load, Transform) pipeline built on Google Cloud Platform (GCP) using Terraform for infrastructure as code (IaC).
-The goal was to get practical experience with cloud services, APIs, data pipelines, and SQL-based data transformations — seeing how everything fits together in a real-world workflow.
+This project is a hands-on implementation of an **ELT** pipeline built on **GCP** using **Terraform** for infrastructure as code (IaC).
+It was designed as a practical exercise to gain experience working with cloud services, APIs, data pipelines, and SQL-based data transformations — connecting the pieces of a real-world workflow.

 # 📁 Project Structure
     .